LLNL/sundials/doc/idas/guide/source/Usage/FSA.rst

 .. c:function:: int IDAGetNumResEvalsSens(void * ida_mem, long int * nfevalsS)

-   The function :c:func:`IDAGetNumResEvalsSEns` returns the number of calls to the user's residual function due to the internal finite difference approximation  of the sensitivity residuals.
+   The function :c:func:`IDAGetNumResEvalsSens` returns the number of calls to the user's residual function due to the internal finite difference approximation  of the sensitivity residuals.